BITSS/Annual2016/README.md

 First, 1-Tools-Intro contains slides introducing software tools for reproducibility: specifically version control and dynamic documents.

 Second is a set of materials to learn dynamic documents in different languages:
->2-StataLaTeX shows a two-step method of combining Stata and LaTeX.
+* 2-StataLaTeX shows a two-step method of combining Stata and LaTeX.

->2-StataMarkdoc shows a one-step method in Stata using the markdoc add-on.
+* 2-StataMarkdoc shows a one-step method in Stata using the markdoc add-on.
 It's still under development.

->2-Rmarkdown shows a complete one-stop-shop of version-controlled one-click analysis and final paper in R Studio.
+* 2-Rmarkdown shows a complete one-stop-shop of version-controlled one-click analysis and final paper in R Studio.

-Third 3-GitDemo.md is a set of tasks to work through to learn Git & Github.
+Third, 3-GitDemo.md is a set of tasks to work through to learn Git & Github.

 -----------

 ## Installation Instructions